Car Jerks When Accelerating

 Common Reasons for Jerky Acceleration: Facts

-2. Dirty fuel injectors are a common cause of jerky acceleration and lead to engine misfire, which affects power loss during acceleration and at a consistent speed.
+2. Dirty fuel injectors are a common cause of jerky acceleration and lead to engine misfires.
+This affects power loss during acceleration and at a consistent speed.

 3. A blockage that interrupts the fuel-air mixture may prevent the car from accelerating as expected.